 Jimmy Ames is likable as a buoyant and helpful nightclub owner, while Frederick Howard is mild-mannered but dignified as a doomed Quantero descendant.
 Perennial Republic bit player Jack O’Shea plays another Quantero heir, Virginia Carroll makes a brief appearance as a female ally of the heavies, Charles Sullivan is a cop, and Tom Quinn a crooked scientist.
 Bob Wilke and George Chesebro have non-speaking thug bits, and I. Stanford Jolley pops up as a villainous lip-reader; Maxine Doyle, the leading lady of the serial SOS Coast Guard and the wife of former serial director William Witney, is delightful in an extended cameo as a hard-boiled moll named Knockout Nellie.
-The rest of Don Q’s supporting cast consists largely of stuntmen: Eddie Parker plays a minor but noticeable role throughout as LeRoy Mason’s clerk, while Johnny Daheim appears as a villainous artist.
+The rest of Don Q’s supporting cast consists largely of stuntmen: Eddie Parker plays a minor but noticeable role throughout as LeRoy Mason’s clerk, while the rugged-looking Johnny Daheim is somewhat miscast as a villainous artist/antique collector.
 Most of the serial’s other stunt-team members all pop up in at least one heavy role–frequently three or four, in the case of Buddy Roosevelt, Tom Steele, and Dale Van Sickel (the latter also appears as a policeman).

 Daughter of Don Q has never been one of Republic’s most famous serials, but it’s thoroughly enjoyable all the same; though different in tone from the earlier Federal Operator 99 and the later G-Men Never Forget, it resembles them both in the stylish, creative, and highly entertaining way in which it embellishes its simple crime-story plotline.